JohnGrubba/EV3-NxN-Cuber/README.md

 - 4x4

-Larger Cubes are technically possible but will not be implemented that quickly.<br>
+Larger Cubes are possible, but still need improvement.<br>
 For the Machine to work properly you will need one 3D Printed Part.

 Download it right here: <a href="https://www.tinkercad.com/things/d0IxvU92B2h?sharecode=Jh8IfUun2b3GN0zdoSJT3zGORd8c5wm-otYE1JK7ZZI">EV3 Cube Holder</a>